Khanno/pokemon_flutter/README.md

 This project don't require anything out of the ordinary.

-If you are trying to run the project for the fist time, run the following commands in the terminal inside the project folder:
+If you are trying to run the project for the first time, run the following commands in the terminal inside the project folder:

 - flutter pub get
 - flutter run